 To me, the Harvest cocktail definitely tastes similar to a whisky sour, but it’s got so much more flavor going on.

 It definitely hits you with the tang of the lemon juice, but then that smooth apple brandy mellows it out.
-It adds a more balanced feel to the cocktail, and the addition of the orgeat sweetens everything up a bit.
+It adds a more balanced feel to the cocktail, and the addition of the orgeat gives it a little sweetness.
 I love that hit of almond flavor, it almost reminds me of a white wedding cake flavor.

 If you loved this Applejack Cocktail recipe I would appreciate it so much if you would give it a star review!
 Also, be sure to snap a picture of your finished cocktail and share it with me on Instagram using the hashtag #platingsandpairings.